 The students' hair must appear dry, neat and clean.
 Long hair will be kept pulled back from the face.
 If hair falls over shoulders, it must pulled up.
 Hair ribbons and decorative hair ornaments will not be permitted.
 Gray or black hair bands one-inch in width or less may be worn.
 Beards and mustaches must be short, neat and trimmed.
 Male students must shave prior to the start of the school day.
 Male students wishing to grow a beard must sign a shaving waiver.
 Fingernails must be neat and trimmed on a regular basis.
 Nail tip length shall be less than 1/4" in length.
 Only buffed nails are permitted.
 Clear nail polish is acceptable.
-No nail applications such as artificial fingernails, fingernail wraps or extenders, appliques, acrylics, gels, shellacs, nail art and other items applied to the nail surface is permitted.
+No nail applications such as artificial fingernails, gel nails, and nail art are permitted.